flowdev/present-go-job/PITCHME.md

 ## Database

-- Types of databases (RDBMS, document-oriented, key-value, graph) |
+- Types: RDBMS, document-oriented, key-value, graph |
-- Different use cases: business data, archiving, caching |
+- Use cases: business data, archiving, caching, ... |
-- RDBMS (Relational Data Base Management System) (!) |
+- RDBMS (Relational DataBase Management System) (!) |
-- Schema: design, evolution |
+- DB schema: design, evolution |
-- Transactions: how do they work, why and when to use them, locking + lock levels |
+- DB transactions: how do they work, why and when to use them, locking & lock levels |
+- How to prevent SQL injection (!) |

 ---

 ## 3rd party API

+- Error handling |
 - Resilience against down-times (!) |
-- Error handling |
 - Call to 3rd party in the context of a transaction |

 ---

 ## Testing / code quality

-- Test pyramid: |
+- Test pyramid (!): |
   - unit tests (~70%) |
   - integration tests (~20%) |
   - end-to-end tests (~10%) |